Tina Seelig

 Tina Lynn Seelig (born 1957) is an American educator, entrepreneur, and author of several books on creativity and innovation.
 She is a faculty member at Stanford University.

 Biography

 In 1985, Seelig earned her PhD in neuroscience from Stanford University School of Medicine.

 After completing her PhD, Seelig worked as a management consultant for Booz, Allen and Hamilton and as a multimedia producer at Compaq Computer Corporation, and founded a multimedia company called BookBrowser.

 In 1999, Seelig joined Stanford University.
-She is currently Professor of the Practice in Stanford's Department of Management Science and Engineering, as well as a faculty director of the Stanford Technology Ventures Program (STVP).
-She teaches courses in the Hasso Plattner Institute of Design (d.school) and leads three fellowship programs in the School of Engineering that are focused on creativity, innovation, and entrepreneurship.
+She is currently executive director of Knight-Hennessy Scholars at Stanford University, which she joined in Oct 2020.
+Before that, she served as Professor of the Practice in Stanford's Department of Management Science and Engineering, as well as a faculty director of the Stanford Technology Ventures Program (STVP).
+She teaches courses in the Hasso Plattner Institute of Design (d.school) and led three fellowship programs in the School of Engineering that are focused on creativity, innovation, leadership and entrepreneurship.

 Seelig is the author of 17 books, including: